 My teaching is inextricable from my writing and research.
 As a teacher I believe that we need to build on the knowledge our students bring into the classroom, and that we can only do this when we listen carefully to what they have to say.
 I am also interested in the question of how writers respond to unfamiliar literacy situations.
 Although we cannot prepare our students for every rhetorical or literacy challenge they will meet in their lives, we can work to help them develop a rhetorical awareness that will help them negotiate the unfamiliar writing and reading situations they encounter both inside the academy and beyond.
 I also believe that writing can be pleasurable and fulfilling, even as it is hard work, and I hope that my teaching provides opportunities for students to realize such moments and achievements.
 I am currently director of the University of Louisville Writing Center.
 I have had a broad range of teaching experiences in composition and rhetoric, literature, creative writing, popular culture, and journalism.

 My blog on this site is a place where I occasionally try out ideas and musings about the realities and challenges of writing and teaching writing in a world where technological change and cross-cultural contact have become common and rapid.
 Though, to be honest, I’m not the most consistent blogger in the world.
 If you’re interested you can find my Twitter feed as well.
 If you want to contact me, click here.

 In terms of the important stuff, I have twin sons.
 Griffith is a writer who also works in fundraising for non-profits in Cincinnati.
 Rhys is a graduate student in Forestry at the University of New Hampshire.
-My wife, Mary Brydon-Miller, teaches at the University of Cincinnati and directs their Action Research Center.
+My wife, Mary Brydon-Miller, also teaches at the University of Louisville.
 I’m a movie freak, love to hike, play music, eat good food, and travel all I can.